sealedsins/torei/content/stories/special-gift.md

 Finally, the Mistress had stripped her completely naked, leaving her standing there in the dimly lit room, her body glistening with sweat.
 Maria felt exposed and vulnerable, but she also felt a sense of excitement building within her.

-"Maria, have you ever heard of a vacuum bed?" the Mistress asked, a sly grin on her face.
+"Maria, have you ever heard of a laminate bed?" the Mistress asked, a sly grin on her face.

 Maria shook her head, unsure of what to expect.

-"It's a device used for sensory deprivation," the Mistress explained.
+"It's a [device](/wiki/laminate-bed) used for sensory deprivation," the Mistress explained.
 "You lie down in it, and it creates a vacuum around your body, completely immobilizing you.
 It's quite an experience, I assure you."

 Maria's heart raced at the thought of being completely immobilized.
 She had never experienced anything like this before, and the idea both frightened and excited her.